Early Admission Pre-Nursing Communication Timeline

 First seven weeks of the autumn semester

-1. Pre-nursing students are enrolled in Nursing 1100, an advisor-led course.
+1. EA Pre-nursing students are enrolled in Nursing 1100, an advisor-led course.

 2. Information will be communicated in class and through Carmen, the University’s learning management system.
 It is the student's responsibility to learn to navigate Carmen and to read information posted to announcements.
 Announcements contain details related to course assignments, campus opportunities, course scheduling information and the admissions process.